quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Closing and Draining Connection States {#draining}

-The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded.
+The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded and do not interfere with future connections on the same 5-tuple.
 These states SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.

 An endpoint enters a closing period after initiating an immediate close ({{immediate-close}}).
-While closing, an endpoint MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame (see
-{{immediate-close}} for details).
+In the closing period, an endpoint MUST NOT send packets unless they only contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame (see {{immediate-close}} for details).

 In the closing state, only a packet containing a closing frame can be sent.
 An endpoint retains only enough information to generate a packet containing a